‘Heavenly Cream: An Acoustic Tribute’ Album, Featuring Ginger Baker, Coming

 Ginger Baker (Photo via Quarto Valley Records)

-One of classic rock’s legacy bands will be the subject of a new album.
-Heavenly Cream: An Acoustic Tribute to Cream, traveling the brief course of the iconic band’s musical life—back to the raw, stripped-down magic of the creativity of Jack Bruce, Ginger Baker, Eric Clapton, and their collaborator and occasional lyricist, Pete Brown—will be released via Quarto Valley Records on November 3, 2023.
-The album includes the late Baker’s drumming on four of the tracks along with contributions from such acclaimed performers as Paul Rodgers, Joe Bonamassa, Nathan East and more.
+One of classic rock’s legacy bands is the subject of a new album, Heavenly Cream: An Acoustic Tribute to Cream, chronicling the iconic band’s brief musical life and revisiting the raw, stripped-down magic of Jack Bruce, Ginger Baker, Eric Clapton and their collaborator and occasional lyricist, Pete Brown.
+The album was released via Quarto Valley Records on November 3, 2023.
+The recording includes the late Baker’s drumming on four of the tracks, along with contributions from such acclaimed performers as Paul Rodgers, Joe Bonamassa and more.
 Bernie Marsden, the veteran guitarist associated with Whitesnake and other bands, who died on Aug.
-25, plays on 12 of the songs including “Sunshine of Your Love,” which has been released in advance.
+25, plays on 12 of the songs, including “Sunshine of Your Love” and “Badge.”

 Bernie Marsden (Photo via Quarto Valley Records)

-While recording this tribute album, Brown shared, “It took me a long time before I would attempt those songs.
-I grew up in Jack’s shadow, like Malcolm did as well, you know.
+While recording the Cream tribute album, lyricist Pete Brown shared, “It took me a long time before I would attempt those songs.
+I grew up in Jack’s shadow, like Malcolm did as well.
 I’m not trying to be Jack.
 No one will ever be Jack.”
 He added, “Eventually I felt, well, they’re my songs as well and eventually, I grew into those songs that Jack and I wrote.”
-Brown wrote the lyrics for “Sunshine of Your Love,” White Room,” and others.
+Brown wrote the lyrics for “Sunshine of Your Love,” White Room” and others.

-Heavenly Cream: An Acoustic Tribute to Cream Track Listing
+Heavenly Cream: An Acoustic Tribute to Cream Album Track Listing

 1. I Feel Free (Ft: Deborah Bonham, Bernie Marsden and Malcolm Bruce)